OpusCapita/fsm-workflow/README.md

 FSM core could be found here [here](core/README.md)

-### Task/Work management
+### Task/Work Management

 Task management is implemented as additional library.
-You can find more  detailed info more information [here](task-manager/README.md).
+You can find more detailed info [here](task-manager/README.md).

+### Business Object History

+Business Object History is implemented as separate library.
+You can find more information [here](business-object-history/README.md).

 ### References